 In most other highly paid business critical roles, applicants will be expected to have specific qualifications or degrees.
-That helps hiring managers and recruiters when they’re deciding on which candidate to pick as they have the reassurance of those qualifications.
+That helps your hiring manager and recruitment consultant when they’re deciding on which candidate to pick as they have the reassurance of those qualifications.

 With sales people, experience is the main thing hiring managers have to go on.